aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part1-mldotnet.md

   <details>
     <summary>2.1 Explore the dataset</summary>
    <p>
-    - Download the dataset from Kaggle and extract the content
+    - Download the dataset from Kaggle and extract the content<br/>
-    - Familiarize yourself with the available features (columns)
+    - Familiarize yourself with the available features (columns)<br/>
-    - Which columns are your features and which is your label (what you would like to predict)?
+    - Which columns are your features and which is your label (what you would like to predict)?<br/>
-    - Is the dataset balanced? (hint: what's the distribution of fraudulant and non-fraudulant transactions)
+    - Is the dataset balanced? (hint: what's the distribution of fraudulant and non-fraudulant transactions)<br/>
-    - What's the data type of the available features?
+    - What's the data type of the available features?<br/>
    </p>
   </details>
   <details>